A characterization of groups of parahoric type

 \subsection{The unicity result}

-Now we'll prove that the $c_{\alpha,\beta}$ correspond up to normalization (and up to the fact that some of them are elements of a quotient of $R$ and not of $R$ itself) to the Chevalley constants for reductive groups.
-The fact that those constants satisfy the previous propositions eitnher is proved in \cite{chev}or can easily be deduced from the results of that paper; the converse follows immediately from the following unicity result.
-Note that since the $c_{\alpha,\beta,i,j}$, $i+j\geq 3$, are entirely determined by the $c_{\alpha,\beta}$ (propositions \ref{cabij1}, \ref{cabij2}, \ref{cabij3}, \ref{cabij4} and \ref{cabij5}), we don't have to worry about them.
+Now we prove that the $c_{\alpha,\beta}$ correspond up to normalization (and up to the fact that some of them are elements of a quotient of $R$ and not of $R$ itself) to the Chevalley constants for reductive groups.
+The fact that those constants satisfy the previous propositions is proved in \cite{chev} for most of them, and can be easily deduced from the results of that paper for the remaining ones; the converse follows immediately from the following unicity result.
+Note that since the $c_{\alpha,\beta,i,j}$, $i+j\geq 3$, are entirely determined by the $c_{\alpha,\beta}$ (propositions \ref{cabij2}, \ref{cabij3}, \ref{cabij4} and \ref{cabij5}), we do not have to worry about them.